johnnymetz/johnny-metz-blog/content/posts/blue-green-deployments.md

 python manage.py makemigrations appname --empty -n 0003_remove_product_rating_from_db
 ```

 - The `database_operations` list takes raw SQL.
-Run `sqlmigrate` before moving the backward-incompatible changes to the `state_operations` list in the first migration to generate the SQL.
+Run `sqlmigrate` before moving the backward-incompatible changes to the `state_operations` list in the first step to generate the SQL.

 Deploy the changes.
 Now our production environment is running without the `rating` field in both the project state and the database.

-## Common Backward-Incompatible Database Operations
+## Common Backward-Incompatible Database Changes

 ### Add a Field (not nullable and without a default)

-- Migration 1: Add the field to the database as nullable or with a db default.
-Making the field nullable is preferred because it consumes less storage and doesn't require the database to lock the table to update existing rows.
-This is especially beneficial for large tables where updating every row would be time-consuming and can cause downtime.
+- Step 1 (migration): Add the field to the database as nullable or with a [db default](https://docs.djangoproject.com/en/5.1/ref/models/fields/#db-default).
+Making the field nullable is preferred because it consumes less storage and doesn't require the database to lock the table to update existing rows, which can be slow for large tables and cause downtime.
+Note, some newer database versions update existing rows without locking the table, such as PostgreSQL 11+ which stores the default in the metadata and updates rows when it's convenient.
-- Migration 2: Make the field non-nullable or remove the db default
+- Step 2 (migration): Make the field non-nullable or remove the db default

 ### Remove a Field

-- Migration 1:
+- Step 1 (migration):
-  - Make the field nullable or give it a db default (if not already)
+  - Make the field nullable or give it a [db default](https://docs.djangoproject.com/en/5.1/ref/models/fields/#db-default) (if not already)
   - Remove the field from the project state
-- Migration 2: Remove the field from the database
+- Step 2 (migration): Remove the field from the database

 ### Remove a Table

-- Deployment 1 (no migration needed): Remove all references to the table in the application code
+- Step 1 (no migration): Remove all references to the table in the application code
-- Deployment 2 (Migration 1): Remove the table from the database
+- Step 2 (migration): Remove the table from the database

+### Add a Constraint

+Popular constraints include check constraints, unique constraints, and `NOT NULL` constraints.

+- Step 1 (no migration): Update your application code to ensure that it writes data compliant with the new constraint
+- Step 2 (migration):
+  - Clean up existing data in the database that violates the new constraint
+  - Add the constraint to the database

 ## Common Backward-Compatible Database Operations

+- Add a nullable field
-- Add a field (nullable or with a default)
+- Add a field with a default: See [above](#add-a-field-not-nullable-and-without-a-default) for considerations when adding a field with a default
 - Add a table
+- Add / remove an index: Be sure to use the `CONCURRENTLY` option to avoid locking the table
+- Removing a constraint

 ## TODO: Other Operations